Memento Mori: Remember that you Must Die

 What both writing and divination have taught me is that memento mori—“remember that you must die”—is a dirge and a creative, hermeneutic discipline that steadies the gaze until the present trembles with specificity.

+Memento mori is the urgency to live justly and love fiercely, knowing the body is temporary.
+It is the deep bow before life, even in the presence of complexity.
 As a method and subject, it sharpens the field of vision and attends to the nuanced details: the turn of a hand, the slant of light, the breath between words.
-It understands the lyric’s potential for composition (buckle your seatbelts, living and dying is not for the faint of heart!).

-Memento mori is the patience or willingness or heart to witness the unmaking of things, decreation, and the courage to keep making anyway.
+Each moment, whether exquisite or tedious, bears the same unsparing illumination: nothing is ours to keep.
+Memento mori is the patience and willingness to witness the unmaking of things, and the courage to keep making anyway.
+So, let’s write from that place.
+Join me?

 About Selah